National Register Listings in Monroe County, New York

 Monroe County Timeline

-This timeline provides a condensed summary of the historical journey of Monroe County, New York.
+This timeline provides a concise overview of the key events in the history of Monroe County, New York.

 - 1683 - Monroe County is part of Albany County, which was formed by the English colonial government.